 Why did some students succeed in creating the real estate business they wanted and then kept going even higher from there, while others, with the same exact information and sometimes even more support because they were “struggling” never experience the results they said they wanted?

-It came down to two things—the first is the students who told themselves this would work for them, got the results they wanted and the students who said “it might work for her or him, but it this won’t work for ME” didn’t succeed.
+It came down to two things—the first is the students who told themselves this would work for them, got the results they wanted and the students who said “it might work for her or him, but it won’t work for ME” didn’t succeed.

 Or, how it sometimes comes out is focusing on something negative or finding something to pick apart.
 They spend more time finding reasons why it won’t work for them then actually doing the work that is proven to work.